Dental Fillings

 Indirect fillings are created in a dental laboratory and take two visits to place.
 We recommend this type of filling for patients who do not have enough remaining tooth to support a filling.
 At your first visit, we’ll remove any decay and take an impression of the existing tooth.
 Then, the dental lab gets to work creating your indirect filling.
 At your second visit, we’ll place the filling and ensure it fits perfectly.
 Depending on your circumstances, we’ll recommend one of the following indirect fillings:

-- Onlays: Onlays require more extensive work.
-They can cover multiple chewing surfaces and function similar to dental crowns.
+• Onlays: Onlays require more extensive work.
+They can cover multiple chewing surfaces and function similarly to dental crowns.

 Sometimes a Temporary Filling Is Necessary